pelagia123/todo-list-tutorial/ngrx/ACTIONS_REDUCERS.md

 ```

 How do you think editing an item may look?
-Try to implement it by yourself :blush:
+Try to implement it by yourself 😳

 ## Creating reducers for real